stevepolitodesign/personal_website/_posts/2019-05-20-unpopular-opinion-wordpress-should-be-the-first-choice-when-building-a-website-that-won't-be-maintained-by-a-developer-or-agency.md

 I'm sure at this point some of you are thinking that [Netlify CMS](https://www.netlifycms.org/), or other headless CMS solutions like [Sanity](https://www.sanity.io/) and [Contentful](https://www.contentful.com/) address these issues.
 I don't disagree that these solutions are appropriate for handling some of the criteria above, but in my opinion they cannot handle **ALL** the criteria above.

 To alleviate some bias, it's also important to note [that this very site](https://stevepolito.design/) is built in [Gatsby](https://www.gatsbyjs.org/) and hosted on [Netlify](https://www.netlify.com/).
-I've also linked to [Bulls\*\*t Reasons Not to Use a Static Generator](https://www.netlify.com/blog/2016/05/24/5-bullst-reasons-not-to-use-a-static-generator/) and [CSS-Tricks is a Poster Child WordPress Site](https://mediatemple.net/blog/news/css-tricks-is-a-poster-child-wordpress-site/) for additional perspective on each side of the argument.
+I've also linked to [Bullst Reasons Not to Use a Static Generator](https://www.netlify.com/blog/2016/05/24/5-bullst-reasons-not-to-use-a-static-generator/) and [CSS-Tricks is a Poster Child WordPress Site](https://mediatemple.net/blog/news/css-tricks-is-a-poster-child-wordpress-site/) for additional perspective on each side of the argument.

 ## Reasons Why Choosing the JAMSTACK is Not the Best Option